Battle of Palmdale: Incident

 Ground transmitter failure and aircraft receiver malfunction are two possible explanations for the drone going rogue.

 Aftermath

-The incident resulted in damage on the ground.
+The incident resulted in damage to the ground.
 The Mk.
 4 rockets were fitted with point-detonating warheads that armed on firing.
 Of the 208 rockets, only 15 were discovered undetonated.

 The first set of rockets started brush fires 7 mi northeast from Castaic which burned 150 acres above the old Ridge Route near Bouquet Canyon.

 Some of the second set of rockets reached the ground near the city of Newhall.
 In Placerita Canyon, one rocket was seen bouncing along the ground and starting a series of fires near a park, while others set fire to oil sumps owned by the Indian Oil Co.
 The fires reached within 300 ft of the Bermite Powder explosives plant.
 Other rockets started fires in the proximity of Soledad Canyon, near Mount Gleason, burning more than 350 acres of rough brush.